-We expect the Affordable Care Act will continue to evolve.
-More recently, certain provisions applicable to employers were delayed.
-We expect our future health care costs to increase based on analysis published by the United States Department of Health and Human Services, input from independent advisors and our understanding of various provisions of the Affordable Care Act that differ from our previous medical plans, such as:
+We expect the requirements under the Affordable Care Act will continue to evolve and may ultimately be repealed and/or replaced.
+We expect our future health care costs to increase based on analysis published by the United States Department of Health and Human Services, input from independent advisors and our understanding of the current provisions of the Affordable Care Act, such as:

-- Certain preventive services provided without charge to employees; - Automatic enrollment of new employees; - Higher maximum age for dependent coverage; - · Elimination of lifetime benefit caps; and - Free choice vouchers for certain lower income employees.
+- Certain preventive services provided without additional charge to employees; - Automatic enrollment of new employees; - · Higher maximum age for dependent coverage; - Elimination of lifetime benefit caps; and - Free choice vouchers for certain lower income employees.

-Administrative costs are also likely to increase as a result of new compliance reporting and mandatory fees per participant.
+Administrative costs are also likely to increase as a result of compliance reporting and mandatory fees per participant required by the Affordable Care Act.
 New costs being imposed on other medical care businesses, such as health insurers, pharmaceutical companies and medical device manufacturers, may be passed on to us in the form of higher costs.
 We may be able to mitigate certain of these future cost increases through changes in plan design.